Read time 9 minutes

 Fortunately, Kernel Migrator for SharePoint (KMS)– an automated SharePoint migration solution to migrate content from SharePoint 2010 to SharePoint 2013 is designed to overcome the limitations of the native migration method.

 It helps you to avoid these risks by lessening the time and expenses involved in the migration.
-Also, it ensures complete integrity of the data.
+Also, it ensures complete data integrity.

-Note: You can experience the tool’s functioning by downloading its trial version from its website for free.
+Note: You can experience the tool’s functioning by downloading its free trial version from its website.

 SharePoint 2013 offers some amazing features, and I was excited to switch to that version.
 Thank you for writing this in such detail as it helped me to sail easily to 2013.